ASL-UNR/RIFE_m/clarifications.md

 ## Slide 30 in your presentation
 `One sample --> 4, but overall batch size remains the same?` Didn't understand..
 Answer: From one septuplet, which is called a "sample" here, there are 4 different triplets that are obtained (as explained in a previous answer).
-However, these 4 triplets are all processed   making the ending batch size the same.
+However, the losses from these 4 triplets are all averaged and the optimizer only steps every 4 triplets, making the ending batch size the same.
+I'm not sure if there could be side effects from doing this.

 ## Did the HDv3 weights work with IFNet_m?
 - What other weights are available and differences? size/parameters?
-- Answer:
+- Answer: I tried a variety of other weights with IFNet_m a while ago, including HDv3, so far only the original model's works.
+I think the authors only used IFNet to generate the weights available online.
+To my knowledge, the format of the weights are the same.

 # Suggestions and random thoughts
 ### Overfit Test
 - To test the correctness of their code and your code
 - Training and testing on an extremely small dataset, check if very high training and testing accuracies are being achieved.
 - This is a simple to test and obvious indication of something being wrong.

 ### Motion Primitives
 - What is the distribution of frame-to-frame motion in the training data (speed, rotation rates, etc.)?